StefanMalv/SavingsQuest/README.md

 Setup

 ### Run the Application:
-I had some trouble packaging the MySQL dependency.
+I had some trouble packaging the MySQL dependency and the openai package.
 The only alternative I came up with was for you to manually install the package before running it.
 So before you run the program, please run:

 pip install mysql-connector-python
+pip install openai

 Afterward, you can run the main function in main.py